d-michail/python-jgrapht/docs/tutorial.rst

   >>>     print ('Edge {} has target {}'.format(e, g.edge_target(e)))

-The same effect can be performed using the helper method :py:meth:`.Graph.edge_tuple()` which returns a tuple containing the source and target of an edge and possibly its weight if the graph is weighted,
+The same effect can be performed using the helper method :py:meth:`.Graph.edge_tuple()` which returns a tuple containing the source, the target of an edge, and the weight of the edge.
+If the graph is unweighted, the weight returned is always 1.0.

 .. nbplot::